On this page

 Yes!
 SmartIDE can be enabled or disabled across your team, inside the Qualified Labs page.
 But you can also opt into or out of SmartIDE on a per-challenge basis.

 Why would you want to disable the SmartIDE?
 You probably won’t want to, but Qualified wants you to be in full control anyway, just in case you come up with some challenge ideas that would be limited by this feature.
-For example, if you are developing a debugging challenge and you don’t want to give the compiler issues away.
+For example, if you are developing a debugging challenge where you don’t want to give the compiler issues away.

 Disabling SmartIDE on a per-challenge basis